 5. Non-Toxic Face Paint

-I developed a recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead and 6 out of 10 tested positive for other toxic heavy metals (source 1, source 2).
-It’s super easy to make!
+I developed an easy recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead.
+Also, 6 out of 10 tested positive for other toxic heavy metals.
+(4) (5)

 For deep pore cleansing, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
 Follow with a moisturizer like this rosehip seed oil or my homemade hydrating skin repair serum recipe.